woumjai/Assignment01_4-Koma/README.md

 <!-- Abstract -->
 ## Abstract

-This paper examines AI-generated errors through a case study of an image-generation mistake, where an AI-created portrait features an excessive number of fingers while maintaining realistic textures and lighting.
-These anatomical distortions reveal flaws in AI’s pattern recognition and inability to grasp human aesthetics, underscoring the need for oversight to prevent misinformation and misplaced trust.
+This paper explores AI-generated errors through a case study of an image with a backwards hand, highlighting flaws in AI's pattern recognition and lack of common sense.
+These distortions emphasize the need for human oversight in AI-driven art to prevent misinformation and misplaced trust in automated outputs.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works